 <email@example.com>: host mail.example.com said:

 <firstname.lastname@example.org>: Sorry, no mailbox here by that name. (#5.1.1)

 <email@example.com>: host example.com said:

 The message that you sent was undeliverable to the following:

-If you run a mailing list, and one of your subscribers starts bouncing mail with this error, remove them from the list.
+If you run a mailing list, and one of your subscribers’ email is bouncing back, remove them from the list.